 Check to see whether the engine indicator lamp is ON while starting.
 See an authorized Can-Am roadster dealer.

 MESSAGES IN MULTIFUNCTION GAUGE

 Important information about vehicle condition is displayed on the multifunction gauge.
-When starting the engine, always look at the gauge for any special messages.
+When starting the engine, always look at the gauge for any indicator lamps or special messages.